stewones/stpa-co.github.io/about.md

 Hi, my name is Stewan.

 I am brazilian and started to developping before 2007, toying with HTML, CSS and with the R.I.P Flash Action Script.
+Nowadays coursing Computer Science in the Vila Velha University (UVV).

-Very nerd i already developed several sites, blogs, apps, ecommerce etc. Some of these i [share here](/projects).
-I 've used various languages and technologies but nowadays the one i really enjoy to work is JavaScript.
-Simply by the fact of you being able to do everything with the same language, and in most cases, with the same code.
-From frontend to backend and database.
+I've done several sites, blogs, apps, ecommerce etc. Some of these i [share here](/projects).
+I've used multiples languages and technologies, but nowadays the one i really enjoy to work is JavaScript.
+Simply by the fact of you being able to do everything with the same language, and in most cases with the same code.
+Frontend, backend and database.
 All with the highest performance, scalability and easy maintenance.

 Open source passionate i will try to share as much as possible of all my [knowledge here](/).